 Phew, that was a lot of information to process, wasn’t it?
 But you did it!
-You are now ready and well prepared to utilize the useful data available and create your own Twitter competitor analysis.
+You are now ready and well prepared to utilize the valuable data available and create your own Twitter competitor analysis.
 We are confident that the analysis will help you significantly level up your Twitter game and get a foot forward from your competition.

 Make sure to also check out our guides for competitor analysis on other social platforms like Facebook and LinkedIn to excel on all social platforms and become the social media superstar of your market.